 Popular street food in India, Kheema or Keema is a robust, peppery curry dish made with minced chicken or lamb cooked with onion, tomatoes, ginger, garlic, and earthy spices!
-Served with lightly toasted ladi pav (bread rolls) laden with butter or ghee on the griddle makes a blissful meal!
+Served with lightly toasted Ladi Pav (bread rolls) laden with butter or ghee on the griddle makes a blissful meal!

 This recipe originally published in June 2017 has been updated in Feb 2022 with new photos and video.

 Looking for an easy weeknight dinner recipe?
 This versatile ground chicken curry is just perfect with lots of variations and you can adjust the spice levels to your taste.
 You can serve it with soft dinner rolls or you can serve it with rice for a gluten-free meal, with cauliflower rice, or enjoy it as a bowl of chili with your favorite toppings for a low-carb meal.
 There are many creative ways to serve the keema including baking it in puff pastry sheets for delicious samosas.
+And If you are looking for more easy weeknight meal ideas, you have to try the street-style pav bhaji recipe.

 When Mom visited me back in 2017, Keema Pav was the first dish we made together using the Instant Pot Pressure Cooker.
 It is always a pleasure to see her cook patiently as she waits for the soft sizzle sound of the cumin seeds and a whiff from gently toasting them.
-Adding turmeric and roasting the spices at each step, filling up the kitchen with wonderful aromas.
+Adding turmeric and roasting the spices at each step, fills up the kitchen with wonderful aromas.
 The earthy flavors from roasted coriander powder and the warmth from the homemade garam masala transported me back to Mom's kitchen in India.
 Not only was this Keema easy to make but my kids enjoyed it too - a healthy kid-friendly recipe ready in under 30 minutes - win-win!

 What is Kheema